Updated 31 Mar 2022

 The tale of the tailless aeroplane is a remarkable one, of unsung genius, wilful ignorance, missed opportunities and seemingly avoidable tragedy.
 Only recently has it become possible to answer some of the questions that have long been in my mind and crystallise my suspicions, thanks largely to two resources; the purchase of the JW Dunne archive by the Science Museum and the tireless dedication of one of NASA's Chief Scientists, Albion Bowers.
 Although the latter owes little real debt to the former, the connection between their work is deep and compelling.

 JW Dunne built the world's first certified stable aeroplane, the D.5, to much acclaim.
 It had a tailless swept wing, flew as far back as 1910, used its wing endplates not as stabilising fins but winglets, and needed no rudder.
 His design theory became public knowledge in 1913.
 None of the 27 or so Dunne aeroplanes flown ever killed anybody, a remarkable achievement for the pioneer era.
 His D.8 was quite possibly the aerodynamically safest aeroplane ever flown.
 In stark contrast, almost all subsequent tailless designs have had unsafe characteristics to a greater or lesser extent and most have needed stabilising fins.
 The GAL.56 of 1944 was declared by the world's most prolific test pilot Eric "Winkle" Brown to be the most dangerous aeroplane he had ever flown; it went on to kill the world's most experienced tailless pilot, Robert Kronfeld.
 What did Dunne know that the world so soon chose to forget?
+What theory so beguiled them that for the next century it failed to give warranty to their lethal practice?

 A generation later Reimar Horten worked steadily on the problem throughout the 1930s to the 1980s and rediscovered much that had been forgotten.
 Like Dunne, he was studiously ignored by the mainstream and his discoveries all but forgotten once more.
 What on Earth did Dunne and Horten's colleagues and successors in the field think they had been doing for the near-century following Dunne's widely publicised first official certification?

 Only a tiny handful of designers ever really knew what they were facing, understood the nature of the beast and kept safely within the limits of their own ignorance.
 Perhaps only Dunne achieved all three.
-He built that first certified stable machine largely through intuition driven by trial-and-error.
+He built that first certified stable machine largely through intuition driven by observation and trial-and-error.
 Reimar Horten rediscovered many of its secrets through somewhat more formal analysis coupled to that same intuition and created the first viable jet flying wing, though the evidence suggests that he never quite cracked the secret of the safe and stable aeroplane.

 The rest of those famous tailless names – GTR Hill, Alexander Lippisch, Jack Northrop and their ilk – remained unaccountably blind to the lessons of their forebears and contemporaries.
-Following the lead not of Dunne but of his debunked theoretical opponents Jose Weiss, Handley Page and Igor Etrich, their tailless aeroplanes never lost the need for a tail fin and, despite the presence of one or more such, gained the whole concept a reputation not for safety and stability but for caprice and lethality.
+Following the lead not of Dunne but of his debunked theoretical opponents Jose Weiss, Handley Page and Igo Etrich, their tailless aeroplanes never lost the need for a tail fin and, despite the presence of one or more such, gained the whole concept a reputation not for safety and stability but for caprice and lethality.
 The trail of dead test pilots they left in their wake is frankly horrific.
 Their global dominance amounts to a breathtaking institutionalised incompetence.

 Then, over 80 years after Dunne rose to prominence, Bowers and his colleagues once more recognised the potential of the tailless wing, with a little help from an equally forgotten 1933 paper of Ludwig Prandtl, and began to re-evaluate, rediscover and advance the theory once more.
 The extent to which Horten presaged Bowers' findings is a topic of active debate.
 However Dunne anticipated pretty much all of it, and perhaps more.
 His understanding is now largely vindicated by computer analyses and experimental drones, while some of his key design features still await rediscovery and re-evaluation.